 Discover Medicine offers support and guidance through a range of activities related to medicine which aim to raise awareness, aspirations, and levels of achievement.
-The Post-16 Outreach team will also support students throughout the pathway.

 Medicine is the study of diseases affecting people.
 Its scope is vast, encompassing the causes, the nature and the treatment of disease.
 Discover Medicine is a two year pathway that starts in Year 12 for students who have the ability and interest in becoming a doctor and meet specific Academic and Widening Participation (WP) criteria from state schools within South Yorkshire and the surrounding region.
 See 'How to apply' section below for more information.